JobKeeper Payment for businesses impacted by coronavirus (COVID-19)

 What happens if your employee claims an income support payment

-They may be able to get income support when the JobKeeper Payment rates change on 28 September 2020.
+Employees may be able to get income support and JobKeeper Payment with the JobKeeper rate changes on 28 September 2020.

 Register for the JobKeeper payment on the ATO website.